-Since DSPs follow programmatic advertising approach, let us first start by understanding how it works.
+Since DSPs follow programmatic advertising approach, let us first start by understanding how programmatic advertising works.

 What is programmatic advertising?

-Programmatic advertising is the process that DSP follows to buy and sell ads with the help of software and after that publishing them in their rightful places using complex algorithms.
+Programmatic advertising is the process that DSP follows to buy and sell ads with the help of software and after that publishing them in various ad spaces using complex and sophisticated algorithms.

 As per another study conducted by emarketer, “In 2018, programmatic fees made up 34% of nonsocial programmatic display spending, totaling $9.86 billion.
 That figure grew 18.1% this year, and we predict it will grow 15.4% in 2020 to $13.44 billion.”
 (Reference: emarketer.com)

-There are two sub-processes involved in programmatics advertising–
+There are two sub-processes involved in programmatic advertising:

-With the help of real-time bidding, you can specify your target customers and the amount you want to spend.
-After that, a gruelling bidding war takes place amongst you and all the other advertisers looking to buy the same ad.
+With the help of RTB, you can specify your target customers and the amount you want to spend.
+After that, a competitive auction bidding takes place amongst you and all the other advertisers looking to buy the same ad.